How to clean all types of earrings

-Cleaning earrings both pierced and clipped typesCleaning earrings is important, not only for used earrings of both clip and pierced types, but on the ones that you have been using for many years and currently own.
+Cleaning earrings both piercing & non-pierced typesCleaning earrings is important, not only for used earrings of both types, but on the ones that you have been using for many years and currently own.

 Because we sells many earrings that have been used before.
 This is our guide to how we clean them as hygienically as we can.